oxilor/youtube-subscriptions-only/README.md

-# YouTube Subscription Chrome Extension
+# YouTube Subscriptions Only Chrome Extension

 Hides the home page and shorts on YouTube.
 Opens your subscriptions by default.